computational-san/computational-san.github.io/Preconference_2020.md

 The second Computational preconference will be held at this year's <a href = "https://www.socialaffectiveneuro.org/conferences.html">SANS</a> meeting in Santa Barbara, CA.

 The goal of this workshop is to provide a general introduction to applying computational approaches to social and affective neuroscience questions.
 Each speaker will provide an introduction to a specific technique and illustrate how these techniques can be can be used to make inferences about various computational and affective processes.
 This year, the preconference will focus on two topics: Computational analysis of naturalistic social behavior; and Inferring mental states using Partially Observable Markov Decision Processes (POMDPs).
+There will be hands on demonstrations of how to apply these methods to real data and also brainstorming sessions for how these techniques might be applied to other datasets.

 ## Details